andreaskoch/alexa-ops/README.md

 > Alex: OK `<Andy>` I will now start ...`

+**TLS Support**

+AlexaOPS currently does not do TLS.
+Maybe I will add support for that later.
+For now you will have to put a SSL proxy in front of it.

 ## License

 「 AlexaOPS 」is licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for the full license text.